 As previously stated, the VTA Board of Directors selected the BART Extension to Milpitas, San Jose, and Santa Clara (BART Alternative) as the Preferred Investment Strategy/Locally Preferred Alternative for the SVRTC following completion of a MIS/AA in November 2001.
-Multiple alignment and station options for the BART Alternative are currently being considered in the Draft EIS/EIR.
+Multiple alignment and station options for the BART Alternative are currently being considered in the EIS/EIR.
 Furthermore, a No-Action Alternative and a Baseline Alternative are being evaluated in comparison to the BART Alternative.

-The Draft EIS/EIR alternatives and associated design options were developed to provide the policy-makers and the public with information of how different project components would affect the environment.
-As a result, the policy-makers could select the alternatives/design options for the Preferred Investment Strategy/Locally Preferred Alternative based on information provided in the Draft EIS/EIR.
+The EIS/EIR alternatives and associated design options were developed to provide the policy-makers and the public with information of how different project components would affect the environment.
+As a result, the policy-makers could select the alternatives/design options for the Preferred Investment Strategy/Locally Preferred Alternative based on information provided in the EIS/EIR.
 A decision on the alternatives/design options to be included in the Preferred Investment Strategy/Locally Preferred Alternative would be made between the publication of the Draft and Final EIS/EIR.
-The public will have the opportunity to comment on the alternatives/design options at four CWG meetings and three Public Hearings to be held during the circulation of the Draft EIR/EIR.
-Once the Preferred Investment Strategy/Locally Preferred Alternative is identified and approved, the Final EIS/EIR would be prepared and circulated.
-After the VTA Board of Directors approves the project and certifies the EIR, the FTA would issue a Record of Decision.
-The Record of Decision is a separate document from the EIS itself.
-This document states the decision, states the reasons for the decision, identifies all alternatives, identifies all adopted mitigation measures, and states compliance with applicable laws.
+The public would have the opportunity to comment on the alternatives/design options at four CWG meetings and four public hearings held during the circulation of the Draft EIS/EIR.
+Once the Preferred Investment Strategy/Locally Preferred Alternative was identified and approved, the Final EIS/EIR would be prepared.